1jour1vin

 Wine rated (2018 guide) 96/100

-Rated estate (2017 guide) 3 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2017 guide): 3 stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

-Once again, it has reached the pinnacle, with exceptional substance, density, and depth.
+Here it is once again at the top of its game, with exceptional body, density, and depth.
 A vibrant and incredibly persistent wine.
-A must-have from this vintage!
+A must-try from this vintage!

 About the estate: